DIY Essential Oil Lip Balm

 Step 6 – Apply to your lips and fish for compliments.

 That’s it.
 So simple.
-In less than ten minutes you can make your very own DIY lip balm using pure essential oils.
-So, are you ready to kiss chapped lips goodbye?
+In less than ten minutes you can make your very own DIY lip care using pure essential oils.
+So, are you ready to say hello to soft lips and kiss chapped lips goodbye?
 You know what to do.